brucemoran/rescueSomaticVariantCalls/README.md

 ### How to:

 **Required Inputs**
-- VCFs (at least two or the method is pointless) annotated by VEP.
-Flags for succesful run below, NB to define those input variables:
+- VCFs (at least two or the method is pointless) annotated by VEP using below flags:
  ```
  vep --dir_cache $CACHEDIR \
    --offline \